Why is sales enablement important?

 A dedicated sales enablement department will make it easier to implement an effective continuous education strategy for your salespeople.

-Example: peer learning.
+Example: Peer learning.

+Who better to learn from than your organization’s star salespeople?
+Sales reps not only feel more comfortable with peer learning, they learn (and retain) more from it.
 But without a sales enablement leader to oversee the creation and sharing of rep-created learning content, your peer learning strategy can result in some chaotic training practices.
 The right sales enablement strategy, coupled with the right technology, will keep your peer learning on the right track.

 4. Enablement equips managers to support their reps